JericoFX/fx-computermdt/README.md

 This project is a little bit different isnt a tablet, works only in polices vehicles and in predefinied computer places the aim of this resource is provide a different aproach as an mdt.

+The resource is not finished yet, but i need someone to test it!

 ## Features